bigbinary/neeto-ui-rn/CONTRIBUTING.md

 ## Auto Publish to NPM

-neetoUI-RN version gets patched, auto-incremented and auto-published to npm on new commit to master.
+neetoUI-RN version gets patched, auto-incremented and auto-published to npm on new commit to main branch.
 You can checkout the `publish` workflow in git actions to get a live update.

 Don't push build folder manually.
-Github workflow automatically builds project and pushes build folder to master on a new commit to master.
+Github workflow automatically builds project and pushes build folder to main branch on a new commit to main.